climate-action-kits/pxt-fwd-edu/gr3-forcewind-modify.md

 Next, how can you use these two blocks together to make the wind turbine turn in the opposite direction?

 ## Challenge Step 4
 Did you get it right?
-Check the lightblub before clicking  the ``|download|`` button to download the code to your project.
+Check the lightbulb before clicking the ``|download|`` button to download the code to your project.

 ```blocks
 fwdSensors.dial1.fwdOnDialTurned(fwdSensors.DialDirection.CCW, function (difference) {